 - Offer: A promise of payment in exchange for advertising results such as sales, views, or downloads.
 An offer includes all aspects of that promise, like what results are worth payment and what product or service is being promoted.

 - Attribution: The process of assigning ownership to user traffic through an offer.
-It usually has the goal of identifying which networks or partners yielded results for the offer.
+It usually aims to identify which networks or partners yielded results for the offer.

 - Payment structure: The part of an offer that describes how advertising results are paid for.
 Advertisers set rates when providing offers to networks or partners, and networks do the same for partners.

-These high-level concepts might feel vague at first, but they’ll come together with a little bit of time.
+These high-level concepts might initially feel vague, but they’ll come together with a little time.
 For now, let’s continue by introducing some terms that describe how a user moves through advertising:

 - Impression: A measure of an offer’s visibility and contribution to brand awareness.
 Impressions don’t capture direct user interaction.
 Instead, they’re measured when a user sees or loads your ad somewhere.